All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.

 Nutrition

-How to Make Strawberry Syrup – Step by Step Photos
+How to Make Strawberry Syrup Step-by-Step Photos

-Add the chopped strawberries to a medium saucepot along with ¾ cup of sugar.
+Combine the sugar and strawberries: Add the chopped strawberries to a medium saucepot along with ¾ cup of sugar.

-Begin to stir and cook the strawberries over medium heat.
+Simmer: Begin to stir and cook the strawberries over medium heat.
 The sugar will immediately start to draw the water out of the strawberries, creating a syrup.

 Let the strawberries simmer over medium to medium-low heat for 5-10 minutes, or until the strawberries have broken down and lost their shape, and the syrup has thickened to your desired consistency.
 Keep in mind that the syrup will thicken further as it cools.

-Remove the syrup from the heat and stir in 1/4 tsp vanilla extract and 1/8 tsp salt.
+Cool: Remove the syrup from the heat and stir in 1/4 tsp vanilla extract and 1/8 tsp salt.
 You can either use your syrup as-is with the strawberry chunks in it or strain it through a fine wire mesh strainer to make a clear, smooth syrup.
 I like the bits of strawberry in mine. ;)

 This tastes like summertime, pure and simple!
 I found that 3/4 c. sugar per pound of strawberries was a little too sweet unless the strawberries are early-season and not that sweet yet.
 For the really sweet ones, 1/2 c. sugar was plenty.